akka/akka-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 This has surprising implications if you are used to non-streaming / not-reactive HTTP clients.
 Specifically it means that: "*lack of consumption of the HTTP Entity, is signaled as back-pressure to the other side of the connection*".
-This is a feature, as it allows one only to consume the entity, and back-pressure servers/clients from overwhelming our application, possibly causing un-necessary buffering of the entity in memory.
+This is a feature, as it allows one only to consume the entity, and back-pressure servers/clients from overwhelming our application, possibly causing unnecessary buffering of the entity in memory.

 Put another way: Streaming *all the way through* is a feature of Akka HTTP that allows consuming entities (and pulling them through the network) in a streaming fashion, and only *on demand* when the client is